 As an attorney who is actively involved in the community and as a volunteer, I get many questions about when it is a good idea to retain an attorney.
 Does a simple application, like an N-400 Application for Naturalization really need the help of an attorney?
 Perhaps you will want to consider the following facts before deciding.

-Many aspects of your history are evaluate during the N400
+Many aspects of your history are evaluate during the N400 applications, such as

 1) Your complete immigration history

 This includes your green card applications.
 Are you 100% sure that your green card application contained all facts in the most accurate and complete fashion?
 If you have ANY doubts or concerns, you should seek professional advice because your green card application will be closely scrutinized during your Naturalization process.
 Surprisingly, you can lose your green card during your Naturalization process and be put into removal proceedings as well.
 Naturalization is the LAST chance the government has to scrutinize your immigration history, and they want to make sure that they make the best of it.
 A small mistake can result in very costly litigation, and early detection can save you thousands of dollars.